JialongJiang/jialongjiang.github.io/_posts/2018-12-01-bbe_lectures_dec.md

+---
+title: 'Caltech BBE Lectures Dec'
+date: 2018-12-01
+permalink: /posts/2018/12/bbe_lectures_dec/
+tags:
+  - notes
+---

+December starts with the deep question of free will.
+I keep thinking on that but only to make myself suspecious to myself.

 # Workshop for Decision Making and Free Will

-## Cortical-amygdala circulit
+## Cortical-Amygdala Circulit Projections Drive Reward Value Encoding and Retrieval

+### Kate Wassum, UCLA

-## Introduction
+#### Introduction

 Decision making; reason about future; decide reward value; from stimulus to outcome
 Incentive value; reward pursuit; history value on the current situation; reward value encoding

 #### Learning and retrieval of value

 Training: lever for sugar; learn sugar is more important when hungary

-Q: mouse know sugar is?

 BLA glutamate activity  track reward value encoding; OFC support BLA for reward encoding
 Knock down of the circuit prevent the learning of value; stimulating the circuit assign greater values to sugar; lateral OFC to BLA projection
 Activation of the circuit also helps to retrieve the learned value
 Learn the difference of sugar under different level of hungry
-Lateal OFC: incentive value encoding; medial OFC inventive value retrieval
+Lateral OFC: incentive value encoding; medial OFC inventive value retrieval

 #### Learning of stimulus-reward relation